 Virtual Station Time Series Graph Description

-The Virtual Station time series graphs display the representative SST and DHW at CRW's Virtual Stations from March 12, 2013 to the present.
-Currently, two types of graphs are provided: two-year graphs (click on the sample graph on the left, above) and multi-year graphs (click on the sample graph on the right, above).
-Both graphs were created from the same data accessible from CRW's Virtual Stations web page.
+The Virtual Station time series graphs display the values from the ASCII text files described above from March 12, 2013 to the present.
+Currently, two types of graphs are provided: two-year graphs (click on the sample graph above) and multi-year graphs.
+Both graphs were created from the same data accessible from CRW's Virtual Stations data page.
 The multi-year graphs provide a convenient way to compare the changes in SST and DHW through the annual cycle, among years, while recent SST and DHW variations can be examined easily on the two-year graphs.
 These graphs and corresponding data (accessible from the Virtual Station web pages) depict the historical record of regionally representative SST and coral bleaching thermal stress measurements at each Virtual Station.

 The representative SST value is shown in the center of graphs and read using the vertical axis on the left.
 The DHW is shown in the bottom portion of the graphs and read using the vertical axis on the right.
-In the multi-year graphs, the SST and DHW time series for the current year are plotted in thick black solid lines; the past year is plotted as a thin gray line.
-All other years are plotted on a spectrum of colors from blue to red where red is more recent and blue the start of the data.
+In the multi-year graphs, the SST and DHW time series for the current year are drawn in thick black solid lines; the past year is drawn as a thin gray line.
+All other years are drawn on a spectrum of colors from blue to red where red is more recent and blue the start of the data.

-The coral bleaching thermal stress level (or Bleaching Alert Level) is color-coded and plotted along the horizontal axis.
-On the multi-year graphs, the bleaching thermal stress level is plotted for the current year only.
+The coral bleaching thermal stress level (or Bleaching Alert Level) is color-coded and drawn along the horizontal axis.
+On the multi-year graphs, the bleaching thermal stress level is drawn for the current year only.
 Bleaching thermal stress is categorized into five bleaching risk levels (defined below) based on the Coral Bleaching HotSpot and Degree Heating Week values experienced at the Virtual Stations.

 Bleaching Alert Level 1